Today In History logo TIH

 Allied forces stormed the beaches of Sicily under the cover of darkness, launching Operation Husky to break the Axis grip on the Mediterranean.
 This massive amphibious assault forced Mussolini’s government to collapse within weeks and opened a direct path for the liberation of mainland Italy, ending the island's role as a launchpad for German air attacks.

-Allied forces land on Sicily, shattering Italian morale and triggering Mussolini's arrest within weeks.
-This decisive blow forces Hitler to divert troops from the massive tank battle at Kursk, crippling his eastern offensive and shifting the war's momentum permanently toward the Allies.
+Allied forces landed on Sicily's southern coast, shattering Italian morale as British and American troops pushed inland against crumbling defenses.
+Mussolini's own Fascist Grand Council voted to depose him within weeks, leading to his arrest on King Victor Emmanuel III's orders.
+The invasion also forced Hitler to divert panzer divisions from the massive tank battle at Kursk on the Eastern Front, crippling his offensive there and permanently shifting the war's momentum toward the Allies.

 Finnish forces halted the Soviet offensive at Tali-Ihantala, securing the largest battle ever fought in the Nordic co…